markmccoid/myCodeDocs/docs/reactnative/react-native.md

 > NOTE: You should always render you FlatList in a View with flex: 1.
 This keeps the last item in the list from being hidden by the bottom of the screen.

+Some useful props for the FlatList

+- **onEndReached** (function) - when the end of the list is reached this function will be called.
+There is a threshold prop also that lets you determine when the "end" is reached and thus when the function is called.
+- **keyboardDismissMode** - Super useful if you are doing any type of auto querying based on entry in a list box.
+If this is set to **on-drag**, then when you drag the FlatList, the keyboard dismisses.
+This is also on the ScrollView.

 ## Scroll To Top

 When reloading a flatlist with data, such as when repopulating after a search, it will stay in the same position unless you tell it to go back to the top.